visual-framework/vf-core/PUBLISHING.md

 - Check if there are any pending changes with `lerna changed`.
 - Any pending component components should be released as pre-releases (using the guide above).
 - Release stable versions by:
-    1. Touching the respective component `READEME.md`
+    1. Touching the respective component `README.md`
-    2. Following the "Component pre-release workflow" but dropping the `prerelease` option
+    1. test publish
+        - `yarn run lerna:release:test`
+    1. publish to npm
+        - `yarn run lerna:release:publish`
+    1. Following the commit naming and tags from the "pre-release workflow above"

 ### Appendix of useful Lerna commands